 In Mark 11:14, Jesus said, “My house should be called a place of worship for all nations.’
 But you have made it a place where robbers hide!”

-During this time, people bought animals for sacrificing at the temple, which doesn’t seem out of the ordinary until one discovers that the High Priest owned some of the shops that sold animals.
-So, here the main goal for the priest was to get in the people’s pockets instead of leading them to an intimate relationship with God.
-They weren’t having prayer meetings but sales and banking events, because they also exchanged Roman coins for Hebrew shekels inside the temple.
+During this time, people brought animals to sacrifice them at the temple, which doesn’t seem out of the ordinary until we discover that the High Priest owned the shops that sold the animals.
+So, here the main goal for the priest was to sell animals to the people.
+So they could live in fine homes.
+They weren’t using the temple for worship services but for what some call sales and banking events as they also exchanged Roman coins for Hebrew shekels inside the temple.

-In Luke 13:6-9, He notes a man owned a vineyard that had a fig tree but the fig tree had not produced fruit for three years.
+In Luke 13:6-9, He notes a man owned a vineyard that had a barren fig tree.
+The fig tree had not produced fruit for three years.
 He told the gardener to cut it down because it was only taking up space.
 However, the gardener asked the owner to give it one more year and if it didn’t produce/bear fruit He would cut it down.

 In Matthew 16: 5-12, Jesus told the disciples to take heed and beware of the leaven of the Pharisees and Sadducees.
 The disciples immediately thought Jesus made the statement because they had forgotten to bring bread/lunch to the meeting.